ykqiu/image-processing/README.md

 ![image](https://github.com/ykqiu/Image-Processing/blob/main/docs/1536533-20200324143053297-618208439.png)
 ### Canny edge detection
 Canny operator is a more accurate edge detection method, compared to sobel detection.
 Basically, the detection algorithm consists of following four steps:
-- Perform Gaussian filter to require noise.
+- Perform Gaussian filter to filter noise out.
 The Gaussian filter mainly smoothes (blurs) the image, and may also increase the width of the edges.
 - Perform Sobel operation to calculate gradient value and direction of each pixel.
 - Filter the non-maximum pixel, which is the fake edge.
 To achieve this, each pixel compares its grey-scale value with the neighboring two pixels in the direction of its gradient.
 Then the pixel will persisit if it is still the maximum point.
 ![image](https://github.com/ykqiu/Image-Processing/blob/main/docs/v2-bee3a70b859a2a0c49a8ff7f78d03cf2_720w.jpg)